-Due Date Scheduled lecture time in week 7.
-Submission Method On Campus during the week 7 lecture.
+Due Date Scheduled Lecture time in Week 7

+Submission Method On Campus

-Assessment Criteria The marking scheme will have a strong emphasis on problem solving.
-Clearly written solutions, showing all steps, will be awarded the highest marks.
+Assessment Criteria The marking scheme will have a strong emphasis on the problem-solving technique.
+Clearly written solutions showing all steps in the working-out will attract the highest marks.